si/readme/README.md

 ## 😵 WTF?

-This README is intended to explain who I am, what I do and what you can expect from me at ASOS.
+This README is intended to explain who I am, what I do and what you can expect from me as a team lead in tech.

 It includes a brief overview of my profile, responsibilities, my principles and values, 121’s and anything else I deem necessary to share. (_Warning_: I do tend to suffer from TMI at times).